Malaysia Federal Route 3215

-Jalan Seri Kembangan, or Jalan Putra Permai and Jalan Besar, Federal Route 3215 (formerly Selangor state route B16), is a major highway in Selangor, Malaysia.
-This 9.4 km (5.8 miles) toll-free highway connects Serdang interchange of the Damansara–Puchong Expressway in the southwest to Seri Kembangan interchange of the Besraya Expressway in the northeast.
-Jalan Seri Kembangan connects with three major tolled expressways: Damansara–Puchong Expressway, Maju Expressway and Besraya Expressway.
+Jalan Seri Kembangan, or Jalan Putra Permai and Jalan Besar, Federal Route 3215 (formerly Selangor State Route B16), is a major highway in Selangor, Malaysia.
+This 9.4 km (5.8 miles) toll-free highway connects Serdang interchange of the Damansara–Puchong Expressway in the southwest to Seri Kembangan interchange of the Sungai Besi Expressway in the northeast.
+Jalan Seri Kembangan connects with three major tolled expressways: Damansara–Puchong Expressway, Maju Expressway and Sungai Besi Expressway.

 The Kilometre Zero is located at Serdang interchange of the Damansara–Puchong Expressway.

 At most sections, the Federal Route 3215 was built under the JKR R5 road standard, with a speed limit of 90 km/h.